 4. Investigate individual collections.

 Because FamilySearch has so many records, you can easily miss important results if you only search on the site’s main form.
 Instead, find individual collections that interest you and search them one by one.
-From FamilySearch’s search page, you can click a map of the world to drill down to collections from a particular place.
-Alternatively, search for a collection by title or view a huge list of all FamilySearch’s collections.
+From FamilySearch’s search page, you candrill down to collections from a particular place.
+Alternatively, search for a collection by title or (again) view a huge list of all FamilySearch’s collections.

 5. Look for multiple kinds of records.

 Censuses and vital records make up the bedrock of genealogy research, but they shouldn’t be the only resources you look for.
 FamilySearch’s database holds all kinds of genealogy records, from tax records to probates to passenger lists.
-From the main search form, you can filter by record type.
+From the main search form, you can filter by name of collection (which often includes record type).
 Also remember to browse for records collections by location, so you can see what FamilySearch has in your area.

 6. Find relatives in the FamilySearch Family Tree.